Hello internet, I’m Rishi!

 In addition to helping manage and run science organizations I am also an avid fan and creator of science based artwork, or SciArt.
 I have served as a graphic designer for the Athens March for Science, and was the lead animator for the NSF funded BioTAP 2.0 program.
 I have also made numerous animations and illustrations for the Athens Science Observer, and the University of Georgia.

-For this effort, I have been awarded numerous honors including the Patricia K Cross Future Leaders Award, the Plant Biology Duncan Award, and a University of Georgia Outstanding Teaching Assistant Award.
+For this effort, I have been awarded numerous honors including the Patricia K Cross Future Leaders Award, and was named the 2018 University of Georgia Pillar of the Community.

 In addition to research, water, and all things science communication.
 I also enjoy sour beers, Star Wars, and copious amounts of sarcasm.